Animals Are Inefficient Converters of Food

 Edible weight FCRs – will have higher ratios because they more accurately represent the amount ready-to-eat of meat produced after slaughter and processing.

-Even with edible weight, there will be variations such as carcass/hanging weight and final/take-home (which is roughly half of live weight for pigs and one-third for cows — thus doubling and tripling the inefficiency ratios — more when boneless). (detailed chart)
+Even with edible weight, there will be variations such as carcass/hanging weight and final/take-home (which is roughly half of live weight for pigs and one-third for cows — thus doubling and tripling the inefficiency ratios — more when boneless).
+See detailed chart.

 Most of the caloric energy animals consume is used to fuel their metabolism and to form bones, cartilage, feathers, fluids, and other non-edible parts.
 Thus, the inefficiencies more than double when liquid weight is removed – the weight of the water, blood, and other bodily fluids.
 Further weight loss occurs with the removal of bones and other non-consumable body parts.